Karthik360-tech/Image-classification-/README.md

 # Image-classification-
 CLASSIFYING IMAGES .

-Step 1 : Creating a directory from user inputs using mkdir .<\n>
+Step 1 : Creating a directory from user inputs using mkdir.

 Step 2 : Moving and copying images from source to the created directory .

 Step 3 :